suyash144/sherpa-technical-task-base/README.md

 - Practicality and creativity in solving real-world problems.
 - Code quality, readability, and maintainability.

 Remember, we’re not necessarily looking for a fully-polished enterprise-grade solution, but rather evidence of thoughtful, practical problem-solving and clear communication of your engineering choices.
-You will have a follow up meeting to explain how you would take scale such a system to be production-grade.

----

-📅 Next Steps

 After reviewing your submission, successful candidates will be invited to a follow-up meeting to discuss your solution, thought process, and how you envision scaling your enhancements in a production environment.

 Good luck, and enjoy the challenge!

+> **Disclaimer:** No code submitted by any candidate will be used by Sherpa in development or production scenarios.